scipy-conference/scipy_proceedings/papers/john_zuhone/john_zuhone.rst

    was made with ``MARX``, while the others were made with ``SIMX``.
 All images have the same angular scale. :label:`comparison`

 At this point the photons can be projected along a line of sight to create a synthetic observation.
 First, it is necessary to set up a spectral model for the absorption coefficient, similar to the spectral model for the emitted photons set up previously.
 Here again, there are multiple options, but for the current example we use ``TableAbsorbModel``, which allows one to use an absorption cross section vs. energy table written in HDF5 format.
-The only other argument that is needed is the column density ``N_H`` in units of :math:`10^{20} {\rm cm}^{-2}`.
+The only other argument that is needed is the column density ``N_H`` in units of :math:`10^{20}~{\rm cm}^{-2}`.

 .. code-block:: python

   N_H = 0.1
   a_mod = TableAbsorbModel("tbabs_table.h5", N_H)

 Second, we choose a line-of-sight vector ``L``.
 Third, we may adjust the exposure time, telescope area, and the source redshift to more appropriate values for the particular observation we are trying to simulate.
-Third, we'll pass in the absorption ``SpectrumModel``.
-Fourth, we'll specify a ``sky_center`` in RA, Dec on the sky in degrees.
+Fourth, we'll pass in the absorption ``SpectrumModel``.
+We'll specify a ``sky_center`` in RA, Dec on the sky in degrees.
 In this case, we'll also provide two instrumental responses to convolve the observed photons with.

 .. code-block:: python